-Chicago high-rise break rooms absorb traffic that org charts undercount.
-Merchandisers staging cases before store visits, field teams between Metra arrivals, and hybrid corporate floors share the same pantry—and milk disappears on a curve finance rarely models.
-A floor that budgets for desk workers alone discovers the gap when oat and dairy run out before ten on a day nobody flagged as “heavy.”
+Chicago high-rise break rooms absorb more traffic than a seat map suggests.
+Merchandisers stage cases before store visits, field teams fill travel mugs between Metra arrivals, and hybrid corporate floors share the same pantry—and milk often runs out before ten on a day nobody flagged as busy.
+A floor that budgets for desk workers alone discovers the gap when oat and dairy disappear while desk workers queue behind people heading out for the day.

 Cases in the corridor, lines at the machine

 Retail and CPG employers with Chicago headquarters often run morning huddles that pull non-desk roles through the break room on the way to vans and trains.
-Those bursts look nothing like a steady nine-to-five drip curve.
-Pod systems hide the mismatch until someone restocks milk for a crowd that already left for the field, or runs dry while desk workers queue behind merchandisers filling travel mugs.
+Those bursts look nothing like a steady nine-to-five pattern.
+Pod systems hide the mismatch until someone restocks milk for a crowd that already left, or runs dry while desk workers wait behind merchandisers filling travel mugs.

-Swiss-style whole-bean bars grind per cup and stay on weekly or biweekly service tuned to measured usage.
-Cup-based billing ties spend to pours instead of a fixed per-seat line that cannot explain a merchandiser Tuesday to the CFO.
+Break Coffee Co. installs Swiss-style whole-bean equipment that grinds per cup, steams real milk, and stays on weekly or biweekly service tuned to measured usage.
+Beans are a proprietary 100% Arabica blend sourced from Papua New Guinea, Brazil, and Colombia, roasted in the United States.
+Cup-based billing ties spend to pours instead of a fixed per-seat line that cannot explain a merchandiser Tuesday to finance.

 Oat and dairy splits multiply when sustainability teams standardize oat on one floor and client suites keep whole milk on another.
 Refrigerators sized for desk-worker peaks fail when field teams stack the same window.
 Recurring service keeps grinder calibration honest; training on tap splits during week one of a pilot prevents the wrong-milk friction that shows up in internal surveys before facilities opens a ticket.